 References to Bellin College may be listed as BC or the College throughout this document.
-In addition, abbreviations for Bachelor of Science in Nursing (BSN) and Health Science Resource Center (HSRC) are included throughout the Bellin College Nursing Guide Handbook & Catalog.
+In addition, abbreviations for Bachelor of Science in Radiologic Sciences (BSRS), Bachelor of Science in Diagnostic Medical Sonography (BSDMS), Bachelor of Science in Radiation Therapy (BSRT), Bachelor of Science in Surgical Technology/Surgical Assistant (BSST), Health Science Resource Center (HSRC), and Student Success Center (SSC) are included throughout the Bellin College Undergraduate Allied Health Science Guide Handbook & Catalog.